hubiquitus/hubiquitus4java/doc/HubotSDK/HubotSDKIntroduction.md

 ```
 {
     "type" : "com.mycompany.WordCount",
-    "actor" : "mybot@myDomain.com",
+    "actor" : "urn:domain:mybot",
     "pwd" : "MotDePasse",
     "hserver":"http://localhost:8080",
     "filter" : {"in" : {"publisher" : ["u1@myDomain.com", "u2@myDomain.com"]}},
     "adapters" : [
-                 {"actor" : "#myChan1@myDomain.com"},
+                 {"actor" : "urn:domain:myChan1"},
-                 {"actor" : "#myChan2@myDomain.com"}
+                 {"actor" : "urn:domain:myChan2"}
     ]
 }
 ```

 Note:
-In this sample, the hubot will receive some hMessage only if the publisher is u1 or u2 and if they publish a hMessage directly to “myBot” or through the channel “#myChan” or “#myChan2”.
+In this sample, the hubot will receive some hMessage only if the publisher is u1 or u2 and if they publish a hMessage directly to “myBot” or through the channel “myChan1” or “myChan2”.

 You can modifie your adapter properties.
 For it, you should use this method :